 The anatomy of the tooth is similar to that shown on dentalcare.com, consisting of enamel, dentin, gum recession, tubules …

 There can be several causes of this exposure.

 The treatments to follow vary depending on the factor or factors that cause it.

 - Very strong brushing: If we brush our teeth too hard or in the wrong way, we can cause the gums to retract and, therefore, exposure of the tooth root.
 By brushing the root, it wears out quickly and would leave the dentin outside.

 - Bruxism: The person who clenches and even grinds her teeth at night will be wearing down and fracturing her upper layers, starting with enamel and continuing with dentin.
 In advanced cases, the wear is so severe that it becomes a nerve in the exposed interior.

-- Malocclusion: Misalignment of the teeth leads to premature contacts, occlusal trauma.
+- Malocclusion: Misalignment of the teeth leads to premature contact, occlusal trauma.
 This causes recessions of exposed gums and roots.

-- Food very acidic: It is consumption of acidic substances in abundance such as lemon can lead to erode the enamel
+- Food very acidic: It is consumption of acidic substances in abundance such as lemon can lead to eroding the enamel

 Gum disease: Uncontrolled gingivitis or periodontitis is accompanied by receding gums.